Perks7/Perkins-EDA-2022/Report.md

     Allen’s Rule.
 This study showed the major impacts that the environment had on body mass and wing length of birds.
 They found larger birds were found at higher altitudes (Sun Y, *et al.,* 2022).
+    Other studies show that body weight increases with altitude (Landmann A and Winding N, 1995)(Blackburn T and Ruggiero A, 2001).

 -   However, there are are also studies that give evidence against Allen’s Rule.
 In one study, it was found that frogs actually had